GrammaticalFramework/gf-eclipse-plugin/README.md

 1. Feature wish-list
 1. Compatibilities / conflicts with other Eclipse plugins

+For all bug reports and feature requests, please use the [GitHub Issue Tracker](https://github.com/GrammaticalFramework/gf-eclipse-plugin/issues).

 <!----------------------------------------------------------------------------->

 ## Appendix

-### Icons
+### Module types

-Description of some of the icons which are used in the GF Eclipse Plugin.
+Description of the GF module types and their icons within the GF Eclipse Plugin.

 | Icon | Description | Notes |
 |:----:|:------------|:------|